To access the MI Safety Portal (MISP), click the button below:

 Each lab director (faculty/lab manager/supervisor) is required to maintain a current inventory of all potentially hazardous chemicals stored, used, or produced within each lab that is under their responsibility.
 Labs are required to use MI Safety Portal, unless their inventory is included in the Chemistry Department or LNF chemical tracking systems.

-Below is a link to the MISP’s Inventory User manual and links to spreadsheets that can be populated with chemical inventories then emailed to EHS in order to upload into the MISP.
+Below is a link to the MISP’s Inventory User manual and links to spreadsheets that can be populated with chemical inventories then emailed to EHS at MiSafetyPortal@umich.edu for processing and uploading into the MISP.